Walk on the Beach: Sorolla's beach paintings

 That same summer Sorolla portrayed his wife Clotilde at Valencia.
 In Clotilde en la playa the wife sits on a stool near the sea in a white dress.
 Here as in the later Walk on the Beach, the parasol is already an important prop.
 The open parasol casts shadows on her face, which is hidden by a veil in the later image.
 In this picture the painter has taken a slightly elevated position, so that no background horizon line is visible.
 Instead of the beach in the foreground it goes directly into the waves of the sea, with no sky to be seen.

 In 1906, Sorolla and his family visited Biarritz in northern Spain (Note: Biarritz is in France).
 In the group portrait Paseo de Faro several women walk along the cliffs above the beach.
 The painter shows here the beach and washed around by underwater rock formation as a background motive.
 In front of the frieze-like image the women are loosely arranged side by side.
 Again, white clothing dominates the scene, and only the young girl in the center stands out in a bright red jacket.
 Large hats and parasols are important props in this image also.

 In 1909 he returned to the beach in Valencia and again took up themes depicting people at sea.
 In the portrait Elena en la playa Sorolla portrayed his youngest daughter in a white dress with the beach as a background.
 In this portrait, from about the same time as Walk on the Beach, Sorolla painted the meeting of land and sea, the waves of the sea, the dress moving in the wind, a hat and the light of a summer day in the Mediterranean.

 Provenance

-The painting was until the artist died in his possession.
+The painting remained in the artist's possession until he died.
 In his will he bequeathed the picture to his son Joaquín Sorolla García. who was the first director of the museum in the former home of his parents, Sorolla Museum.
 In 1931 Sorolla's wife Clotilde bequeathed the house together with the inventory to the Spanish government, set up with the support for a Joaquín Sorolla museum.
 The son Joaquín Sorolla García, followed the generous example of his mother and after his death in 1948 bequeathed to the Spanish government the Walk on the Beach painting, along with other works of his father.
 Since that time, it has belonged to the collection of the Museo Sorolla in Madrid.